TheErrorExe/banhammer/README.md

+# RIP Banhammer March 2025 - March 2025
+The Banhammer Discord Bot is now discontinued.
+Do not ask for support.
+This Repo will remain online as an Archive.

+Support: theerrorexe@gmail.com
+DMCA/Copyright issues: dmca@errexe.xyz

 # Banhammer
-A Free and Open Source Discord Moderation Bot for selfhosting\
+Banhammer WAS a Free and Open Source Discord Moderation Bot for selfhosting\
-**Warning:** Banhammer is work in progress.
+**Warning:** Banhammer WAS work in progress.

 # Features
 - Warnings